nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 ![base_model_report](https://github.com/user-attachments/assets/f842d79c-d610-4958-91f5-a5d68b219aa5)

 The Base Model has high precision, recall, and f1-score for customers who don't churn.
-However theose metrics fall significantly when it comes to customers who do churn.
+However those metrics fall significantly when it comes to customers who do churn.
 For churn prediction tasks, the most important metric is recall of churned customers.
 The accuracy is good, but most of this accuracy comes from predicting that customers won't churn.

 ## Tuned Model
 - This model has hyperparameter tuning applied to the features in the base model.